linroger/Wealth-of-Nations/China Foreign Exchange Reserves/People's Bank of China (PBoC).md

 ## Responsibilities of the PBoC

 The PBoC is responsible for drafting laws and regulations for its financial functions,  including implementing monetary policy to maintain financial stability and economic growth in China.
-Additional responsibilities involve setting interest rates,  regulating financial markets,  issuing the Renminbi currency for circulation,  regulating interbank lending and the interbank [bond](https://www.investopedia.com/terms/b/bond.asp) market,  managing foreign exchange,  and recording foreign currency transactions0.\1
+Additional responsibilities involve setting interest rates,  regulating financial markets,  issuing the Renminbi currency for circulation,  regulating interbank lending and the interbank [bond](https://www.investopedia.com/terms/b/bond.asp) market,  managing [[Financial Instruments/Lecture Notes/Teaching Note 1- Forward Rates Agreement/Foreign Exchange Quoting Conventions.md|foreign exchange]],  and recording foreign currency transactions0.\1

 Public companies in China are funded by the PBoC.
 Funding for companies was previously provided through [grant](https://www.investopedia.com/terms/g/grant.asp) transfers by the state.
 The State-Owned Bank,  under the direct supervision of the PBoC,  manages grant transfer operations.
 The bank is run by a board of directors.
 The PBoC is run by Governor Yi Gang,  five deputy governors,  and a chief inspector0.\1